 Product backlog items are the tasks the team believes they need to accomplish in order to complete a product or specific improvement of a product.
-It’s the big master list of everything that needs to get done.
-The key here is that product backlog items represent what the team thinks they need to accomplish.
+It is the big master list of everything that the team thinks they need to accomplish.
 The product backlog is flexible and iterative, and it will evolve as the team learns more about the product, stakeholder feedback, and customer needs.

-The next piece to Scrum are the ceremonies, also known as Scrum events, which occur during each sprint.
-This is where sprint planning fits within the Scrum process. 🎉
+There are a number of ceremonies in Scrum that occur each sprint.
+This is where sprint planning fits within the Scrum process.

 - Sprint planning

 💡 Learn more: Agile Ceremonies: Your Guide to the Four Stages

 Sprint planning is the first Scrum ceremony — it prepares the team for the sprint.
 The planning session sets everything into motion, aligning the team on what’s most important for this sprint.
 This is when decisions are made and key backlog items are moved from the product backlog to the sprint backlog.

 The second ceremony repeats every day of the sprint.
 Daily standups bring the team together to discuss progress and blockers that might be getting in the way.
 By getting the concerns out in the open early, the team can avoid the frustration of delays and ensure work continues to flow.

 The final two ceremonies happen at the end of the sprint.
 For the sprint review, the team comes together to determine the success of the sprint based on the “Done” work completed.
 It’s also a chance to bring in stakeholders to gather feedback on what's been accomplished so far.
 The sprint review ensures customer insights are always top-of-mind, stakeholders continually see progress, and guarantees the product never strays too far from what the stakeholders are looking for.